OSGeo/PROJ/docs/source/operations/operations_computation.rst

 For the symetric case, source CRS to a derived CRS, the above algorithm is applied by switching the source and target CRS, and then inverting the resulting operation(s).
-This is mostly a matter of avoiding to write twice very similar code.
+This is mostly a matter of avoiding to write very similar code twice.
 This logic is also applied to all below cases when considering the transformation between 2 different types of objects.